The Missing Cross to Purity

 for they were the watchmen of some people,

-and said unto them, you watchmen of the night, did you see my beloved ?
+and said to them, you watchmen of the night, did you see my beloved ?

 And these watchmen of the night were also exceeding angry, and said,